-Struggling to find a job while in college?
+Struggling to find an online job while in college?
 Forget about working in retail or working at the local bar dealing with drunk customers.
 There are plenty of online jobs for college students.

 Having an online job while you’re a student in college is not only a great way to boost your resume, but it’s also an awesome way to make extra money.
 But finding a job that can fit around your school schedules can be difficult.

 But don’t worry just yet.
-To help you make money online without jeopardizing your school work, we have come up with 8 best online jobs for college students that are flexible work.
+To help you earn money online without jeopardizing your school work, we have come up with 8 best online jobs for college students that are flexible work.

 Other online jobs might even require a noise-cancelling headsets for those jobs that require telephone work.
 So make sure you take these into consideration.

 1. Online tutor

 If there is a subject that you’re very confident in, why not becoming an online tutor!?
 Not only will it look good on your resume, you will make some decent cash on the side.

 Indeed, parents will pay good money to help their child get a decent grade.
 The exact amount will vary depending on the subject matter, but we’re talking at least $30 to $50 an hour

 Perhaps you’re fluent in Spanish?
 Does math comes easily to you?
 If you really know your stuff, then use your skills to make money online as a tutor.